breatheco-de/content/src/content/lesson/conditionals-in-programing-python.md

 ## Introduction to conditionals in Python

-There are 5 skills you need to master in your tool set for building algorithms with python:
+There are 5 skills you need to master in your tool set for building algorithms with Python:

 1. Variables.
 2. Conditionals.